vds2212/vds2212.github.io/beginner2master.md

 ## Symptoms

-You are awkward with the keyboard.
+- You are awkward with the keyboard.

-You switch from mode to mode against your will.
+- You switch from mode to mode against your will.

-Vim move your cursor and change your text against your will.
+- Vim moves your cursor and changes your text against your will.

-You don't know how to perform a number of tasks, some very basic.
+- You don't know how to perform a number of tasks, some very basic.

-You have think a lot to make the very basic operations.
+- You have to think a lot to make the very basic operations.

-You are about to quit Vim every seconds.
+- You are about to quit Vim every second.

 ## Advices

 This period lasted about a week or two for me.
 Don't give up.
 Keep trying.

 You need to set `timeoutlen` to a large value (5000 i.e. 5 s).